 My research and teaching focus on the French language in a global context, exploring the history of colonialism and how we can understand colonialism's legacy in the current era.

 In particular, I investigate how literature, film and art raise challenging questions about globalisation, politics, the environment and exploitation.
-I also focus on strategies of resistance in postcolonial literature, asking how cultural figures explore and challenge power hierarchies and promote alternative perspectives and compassion - qualities which permeate the works I research and teach.
+I also focus on strategies of resistance in postcolonial literature, asking how cultural figures explore and challenge power hierarchies and promote alternative perspectives, courage and compassion - qualities which permeate the works I research and teach.

 My 2012 article, 'Depicting Social Dispossession in Guadeloupe: Nèg Maron, Lettre ouverte à la jeunesse and the General Strike of 2009' , focused on questions of youth disillusionment and political action in Guadeloupe.
 This article shows that important works of contemporary literature and film anticipated the social and political themes which were raised during the general strike which paralysed the island of Guadeloupe in 2009.

-Between 2012-2014 I am Principal Investigator on the major European project “Caribbean Biopolitics of Literature.
+Between 2012-2014 I am Principal Investigator on the European Commision funded project “Caribbean Biopolitics of Literature.
 Shaping Life, History and Community through the Transformative Power of Literature” The award has been used to fund a Marie Curie Intra-European Postdoctoral Research Fellow, Dr Alessandro Corio.
 The project explores the intersections between race and métissage, power and violence in Caribbean literature.
 There is an active blog for the project: http://caribiolit.wordpress.com/

 I am also an active founder member of the FRANCOPOCO Network.